PiSupply/PaPiRus/README.md

 papirus-clear

 ```
+**Note:** The line break '\n' is not converted by the shell (bash).
+In order to do this you need to use the method described [here](https://stackoverflow.com/questions/3005963/how-can-i-have-a-newline-in-a-string-in-sh).
+For example: `papirus-write $'hello\nWorld'`.
+Bear in mind that you need to use single quotes after the '$', double quotes do not work.

 ### Demos
 All demos can be seen by running the following commands.
 Code can be found in the repo for the python bin directory.